halogenjs/model/Readme.md

 ## Commands

-Not part of the HAL Spec, but added to Hyperbone Model is some basic support for Hypermedia Commands, using the reserved property `_commands`.
+Not part of the HAL Spec, but a crucial part of Hyperbone and the whole philosophy behind it.
+Model supports "Hypermedia Commands", using the reserved property `_commands`.

 We won't go into too much detail here, but Commands represent HTTP interactions available to a resource.
-The simplest commands containly only what is necessary for a client to make a valid HTTP request, but these can be extended with a schema to add validation and the handy ability to generate placeholder forms.
+The simplest commands contain only what is necessary for a client to make a valid HTTP request, and the plan is the allow adding a schema to these so allow for validation/more useful form generation.

-All this module does to assist is reserve the `_commands` keyword and offer a handy shortcut for pulling out individual commands from a HAL document via an internal rel.

-In practice your command JSON can be anything you want if you're handling it yourself, but there is a specific extension for Hyperbone View that allows you to bind your View to these commands more directly which requires a certain type of input.
-Generally a command has an 'href', a 'method' and some properties which represent the data that will be exchanged with the server.
+These commands could come from the server as part of the Hypermedia document you've loaded, or they can be defined in the model prototype with `defaults` and thus form a client side Hypermedia definition of the various HTTP interactions - or even just forms - that your application has.

+One nifty side effect of defining `_commands` in the model prototype is that it can either make Hyperbone worth with non-Hypermedia APIs, or it can form the spec/definition of an as-yet non-existing API.
+You can build your client side application without even seeing an API then use the `_commands` and your dummy handlers to build an API spec.
+It's pretty cool.

+Hyperbone Model offers a method for getting at Commands in your model, and commands themselves have a few special methods built in.

+Commands need a method, an href and some properties.
+The properties are just an object containing key-value pairs representing the form fields that the server expects to see in the submitted form.

+Here's an example of a HAL document with a `_command`.
 ```js
  {
   _links : {